ding-lab/misplice/README.md

 Example can be found from misplice.example.maf

 <f_bam> file for input bam list

+<n_file> number of split files for maf file: Default 100.

 Example can be found from misplice.rnabam.tsv, which contains four columns (sample_name, cancer_type, rna_bam_path, and chr_status).